By: Hawk Ripjaw (Six Pack) –

 The Hurricane Heist is the fist-pumping, fist-bumping, beer-chugging, great-bad movie that the world needs right now.

 The movie admirably shows its hand relatively quickly with a prologue sequence in 1992 featuring combative Alabama brothers Will and Breeze in a tow truck with their father, racing away from Hurricane Andrew.
-Dad quickly shelters them into a nearby house while he attempts to get the truck back onto the road, but he fails to notice the hurricane tear down the nearby water tower and his sons look on as he is literally steamrolled by it and a roaring skull forms in my butts.
+Dad quickly shelters them into a nearby house while he attempts to get the truck back onto the road, but he fails to notice the hurricane tear down the nearby water tower and his sons look on as he is literally steamrolled by it and a roaring skull forms in the clouds.
 The Hurricane Heist wastes no time illustrating exactly what sort of movie it is.

 Flash forward to present day, and we find Will (Toby Kebbell) has become a meteorologist armed with a Batman Begins Tumbler-looking weather truck, and Breeze (Ryan Kwanten) owns a repair business and has whiskey for breakfast.
 Casey (Maggie Grace), meanwhile, is a federal officer fluent in casual jackassery and responsible for the escort of $600 million in old cash bills set to be shredded in the town of Gulfport, which is about to be set upon by Hurricane Tammy.
 No one really suspects that Tammy will be anything to sniff at, besides two people: Will, who is convinced this is about to be “the storm of the century,” and Perkins (Ralph Ineson), who intends to use the hurricane as cover for the heist of that $600 million (hence the title, you see).
-Turns out they were right (“They underestimated you,” Will says at the looming butts), and Hurricane Tammy is well on her way to becoming a Category 5 superstorm.
+Turns out they were right (“They underestimated you,” Will says at the looming clouds), and Hurricane Tammy is well on her way to becoming a Category 5 superstorm.
 The brothers and Casey team up to stop the thieves and get out of town before everything gets wiped out.

 A Toast, and also a Second Toast for Your Other Hand